vanessa-sangiorgio/frontend-nanodegree-resume/README.md

 4. All of your code for adding elements to the resume should be within functions.
 And all of your functions should be encapsulated within the same objects containing your resume data.
 For instance, your functions for appending work experience elements to the page should be found within the same object containing data about your work experience.
 5. Your resume should also `console.log()` information about click locations.
 On line 90 in helper.js, you’ll find a jQuery onclick handler that you’ll need to modify to work with the `logClicks(x,y)` function above it.
 6. It’s possible to make additional information show up when you click on the pins in the map.
 Check out line 174 in helper.js and the Google Maps API to get started.

+###MIT License

+Copyright (c) [2016] [Vanessa Sangiorgio]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.